roots-id/cardano-anoncreds/cardano-anoncred-methods.md

 ## Retrieve AnonCred objects
 (TBD)
-If transaction hash is used in the ID, they can retrieved with a simplier query, expept for accumulators
+If transaction hash is used in the ID, they can be retrieved with a simplier query, except for accumulators

 ## Generate and store `TAIL_FILE`
 (TBD)